unfoldingWord/gitea-react-toolkit/src/components/file/_delete.md

 This example expects any file file to be selected and will allow you to delete a file after you view it.

-# TODO: Find out why this example is not working
-all props are sent properly, CORS error happening, works through proxy.

 ```js
 import { Paper, Card, CardContent, CardHeader, CardActions, Avatar, IconButton } from '@material-ui/core';
 import { DeleteForever } from '@material-ui/icons';